ansyblenetwork/sdg/_posts/2020-11-08-a-perfect-tonic.md

 `);
 </script>

-It turns out this chart is an anachronism.
+It turns out this chart is anachronistic.
 The more revealing chart:

 <div id="scale2"></div>